Dambisa Moyo, Baroness Moyo: World Bank and Goldman Sachs

 Following her MBA, Moyo worked at the World Bank from May 1993 to September 1995.
-She was a consultant in the bank's Europe, Central Asia and Africa departments, and co-authored the World Bank's annual World Development Report.
+She was a consultant in the bank's Europe, Central Asia and Africa departments, and was one of the 20 contributing authors to the World Bank's 1994 annual World Development Report.

 After pursuing her MPA and PhD, Moyo joined Goldman Sachs as a research economist and strategist in 2001.
 She was with the company until November 2008, working mainly in debt capital markets, hedge funds coverage, and global macroeconomics.
 Part of her tenure at Goldman Sachs was spent advising developing countries on the issuing of bonds on the international market.
 She was also head of economic research and strategy for sub-Saharan Africa.

 Board memberships

 After leaving Goldman Sachs, Moyo joined the board of directors of the international brewer SABMiller in 2009.
-She is also a former board member of Barclays Bank, the international mining company Barrick Gold, and the data storage company Seagate Technology.
+She is also a former board member of Barclays Bank, the international mining company Barrick Gold, 3M, and data storage company Seagate Technology.

-As of 2022, she is on the boards of Chevron Corporation, 3M Company. and Condé Nast.
+As of 2025, she is on the boards of directors of National Geographic, Chevron Corporation, Condé Nast. and the Starbucks Corporation.

 Moyo is also a former board member of the charities Lundin for Africa and Room to Read.

-She is a member of the World Economic Forum's Global Agenda Council on Global Economic Imbalances, and the Bretton Woods Committee.
+She is a member of the World Economic Forum's Global Agenda Council on Global Economic Imbalances, The Trilateral Commission, and the Bretton Woods Committee.

 Journalism and public speaking

 Moyo is a public speaker, commentator, and columnist.
 She has written for international financial and economic journals, periodicals, and publications, including The Wall Street Journal, Financial Times, The New York Times, and Time.

 She has lectured at financial and economic summits, forums, and conferences, including the annual World Economic Forum conference in Davos, the Council on Foreign Relations, the American Enterprise Institute, the annual Bilderberg Conference, the Peterson Institute for International Economics, the Organisation for Economic Co-operation and Development (OECD), the Aspen Institute, and the Ambrosetti Forum.
 She also speaks at venues including TEDTalks and BBC's HARDtalk, and is a commentator on business-news television networks.

-It was announced on 14 October 2022, that as part of the 2022 Special Honours, Moyo would receive a life peerage.
-On 8 November 2022, she was created Baroness Moyo, of Knightsbridge in the City of Westminster.

 Awards and honors

+On 8 November 2022, she was created Baroness Moyo, of Knightsbridge in the City of Westminster, receiving a life peerage during the Queen's 2022 Special Honours.
+She was also elected to the American Academy of Arts & Sciences in 2022, and as an Honorary Fellow of Queens' College, Cambridge in 2023.